BChan26/u5_redux_mapping_state_props/README.md

 Now we need to add one final thing to finish our setup.
 We need to `connect` our `TodoList` component to Redux.

-Import the `connect` function from `react-redux`, use desructuring syntax for this:
+Import the `connect` function from `react-redux`, use destructuring syntax for this:

 ```js
 import { connect } from 'react-redux'